Beloperone guttata (Mexican Shrimp Plant) Care Indoors, Propagation, Problems and Remedies

 Watering

-Water Mexican Shrimp Plant thoroughly during the growing season and allow two-thirds of the soil to dry out between waterings to keep the soil moderately moist.
+Water your Mexican Shrimp Plant thoroughly during the growing season and allow two-thirds of the soil to dry out between waterings.
+Keep the soil moderately moist and avoid soggy soil to prevent yellowing and rotting.

-Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and loss of the plant.
+Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and death of the plant.

 Light Requirements

-Mexican Shrimp Plant grows best in bright light with 4-6 hours of morning or evening sunshine to enhance bracts color.
+Mexican Shrimp Plant thrives in bright light with 4-6 hours of morning or evening sunshine to enhance bracts color.
 Keep it away from too hot direct sunshine as it can scorch the leaves.

 Turn the pot regularly to ensure that the Shrimp Plant receives light on all sides for even growth.